Quantile Graphical Models: Prediction and Conditional Independence with Applications to Systemic Risk: Main Theoretical Results

 Theorem \ref{theorem:semiparametric} plays a key role.
 However, it is important to note that the marginal distribution of $\mathbb{U}_n(u,j)$ is pivotal.
 Nonetheless, there is a non-trivial correlation structure between $U(a,\varpi)$ and $U(\tilde a,\tilde \varpi)$.
 In order to construct confidence regions with non-conservative guarantees, we rely on a multiplier bootstrap method.
-We will approximate the process $\mathcal{N}=(\mathcal{N}_{uj})_{u\in\mathcal{U}, j\in[p]}$ by the Gaussian multiplier bootstrap based on estimates $\hat\psi_{uj}:= \hat \sigma_{uj}^{-1}(\tau-1\{ X_a \leq Z^a\hat\beta_u\})K_\varpi(W_i)\hat v_{i,u}$ of $\bar\psi_{uj}(U,W)=\sigma_{uj}^{-1}(\tau - 1\{ U(a,\varpi) \leq \tau\})K_\varpi(W)v_{uj}$, namely
+We will approximate the process $\mathcal{N}=(\mathcal{N}_{uj})_{u\in\mathcal{U}, j\in[p]}$ by the Gaussian multiplier bootstrap based on estimates $\hat\psi_{uj}:= \{\tau(1-\tau)\En[K_{\varpi}(W)\hat{v}_{uj}^{2}]\}^{-1/2}(\tau-1\{ X_a \leq Z^a\hat\beta_u\})K_\varpi(W_i)\hat v_{uj}$ of $\bar\psi_{uj}(U,W)=\{\tau(1-\tau)\En[K_{\varpi}(W)v_{uj}^{2}]\}^{-1/2}(\tau - 1\{ U(a,\varpi) \leq \tau\})K_\varpi(W)v_{uj}$, namely

 where $(g_i)_{i=1}^n$ are independent standard normal random variables which are independent from the data $(W_i)_{i=1}^n$.
-Based on Theorem 5.2 of \cite{chernozhukov2013gaussian}, the following result shows that the multiplier bootstrap provides a valid approximation to the large sample probability law of $\sqrt{n}(\check \beta_{uj}- \beta_{uj})_{u \in \mathcal{U},j\in[p]}$ that is suitable for the construction of uniform confidence bands over the set of indices associated with $I_a(b)$ for all $a,b \in V$.
+Based on Theorem 5.2 of \cite{chernozhukov2013gaussian}, the following result shows that the multiplier bootstrap provides a valid approximation to the large sample probability law of $\sqrt{n}(\check \beta_{uj}- \beta_{uj})_{u \in \mathcal{U},j\in[p]}$ which is suitable for the construction of uniform confidence bands over the set of indices associated with $I_a(b)$ for all $a,b \in V$.
+We let $\mathcal{P}_n$ denote the collection of distributions $P$ for the data such that Condition CI is satisfied for given $n$.
+This is the collection of all approximately sparse models where the above sparsity conditions, moment conditions, and growth conditions are satisfied.